cap-ntu/ML-Model-CI/README.md

 torch_client = CVTorchClient(test_data_item, batch_num, batch_size, asynchronous=False)

 # init the profiler
-profiler = Profiler(model_info=mode_info, server_name='your serving container\'s name', inspector=torch_client)
+profiler = Profiler(model_info=mode_info, server_name='name of your server', inspector=torch_client)

 # start profiling model
 profiler.diagnose()
 ```

-We can get several metrics after profiling, including serving throughputs, latency, GPU utilization and memory usage For more information please take a look at our tutorials.
+We can get several metrics after profiling, including serving throughputs, latency, GPU utilization and memory usage.

+For more information please take a look at our tutorials.

 ## Tutorial

-Atfer the quick start, we have some tutorials here for detailed usages
+Atfer the Quick Start, we have some tutorials here for detailed usages

 - [Register Model in the Model Database]()
 - [Converting Model to Different Frameworks]()